Fr. Gerry LeBoeuf, Pastor

 Deacon Bob retired from secular employment in 1999, after 37 years in the transportation industry.
 He was ordained a Permanent Deacon for the Archdiocese of Detroit three year later on October 5, 2002.
 His first diaconate assignment was to the people of St. Jane Frances de Chantal Parish in Sterling Heights where he served for the first eight years after ordination.
 In July 2010 Deacon Bob rejoined Father Gerry, and now serves the community of Guardian Angels Parish in Clawson.

-Christopher Muer was born on December 9th 1987 to David and Mary Lou Muer and was born and raised in Grosse Pointe Park with his seven siblings (5 brothers, 2 sisters, of whom he is the fourth child).
+Deacon Christopher Muer was born on December 9th 1987 to David and Mary Lou Muer and was born and raised in Grosse Pointe Park with his seven siblings (5 brothers, 2 sisters, of whom he is the fourth child).
 His faith journey began at St. Clare of Montefalco parish in Grosse Pointe where he attended mass, served as an altar server and participated in CYO sports.
-Christopher attended public school in Grosse Pointe Park and graduated from Grosse Pointe South high school in 2006.
+Deacon Chris attended public school in Grosse Pointe Park and graduated from Grosse Pointe South high school in 2006.
 Following graduation, he attended Ferris State University where he received a bachelor’s degree in Construction Management.
-Christopher found college to be a blessed time for him, where he attended the campus Newman Center, attended bible studies and came into his faith and began to discern the Lord’s call for him to discern and pursue priesthood.
-Following graduation in 2010, Christopher worked for a year with Detroit based Walbridge construction.
-Over the following year Christopher moved to Kansas for work and in December of 2010 applied for seminary and was accepted as a Detroit seminarian the Tuesday of Holy Week 2011.
-Christopher has been attending Sacred Heart Major Seminary since the fall of 2011.
-Christopher’s anticipated Deaconate ordination will be April 2017 with his anticipated Priestly May of 2018.
-Christopher asks for your continued prayers for all seminarians that they may continue to have strength and courage as they continue their journey toward priesthood.
+Deacon Chris found college to be a blessed time for him, where he attended the campus Newman Center, attended bible studies and came into his faith and began to discern the Lord’s call for him to discern and pursue priesthood.
+Following graduation in 2010, Deacon Chris worked for a year with Detroit based Walbridge construction.
+Over the following year Deacon Chris moved to Kansas for work and in December of 2010 applied for seminary and was accepted as a Detroit seminarian the Tuesday of Holy Week 2011.
+Deacon Chris has been attending Sacred Heart Major Seminary since the fall of 2011.
+Deacon Christopher’s anticipated Priestly Ordination will be in May of 2018.
+Deacon Chris asks for your continued prayers for all seminarians that they may continue to have strength and courage as they continue their journey toward priesthood.

 Betty Czaplicki, Parish Secretary